Habitat conservation: Approaches and methods of habitat conservation

+Adaptive management addresses the challenge of scientific uncertainty in habitat conservation plans by systematically gathering and applying reliable information to enhance conservation strategies over time.
+This approach allows for adjustments in management practices based on new insights, making conservation efforts more effective.
 Determining the size, type and location of habitat to conserve is a complex area of conservation biology.
 Although difficult to measure and predict, the conservation value of a habitat is often a reflection of the quality (e.g. species abundance and diversity), endangerment of encompassing ecosystems, and spatial distribution of that habitat.